shunsuke92/convertible-lambda-function/README.md

-# brueghel-lambda-function
+# convertible-lambda-function

-This is a Lambda function designed for Brueghel
+This is a Lambda function designed for Convertible